Red Pepper Pesto

 How to make red pepper pesto

-• This red pepper pesto is even better the next day.
-If you have a chance, make it a day in advance for the best flavor.
-The color stays really vibrant and bright.
+• Flavor gets better with time: This red pepper pesto tastes even better the next day!
+If possible, make it a day ahead for the best flavor and vibrant color.

-• Great for meal prep!
-Make a double batch and freeze half for later.
-This is a great way to always have a really delicious sauce on hand.
+• Perfect for meal prep: Make a double batch and freeze half so you always have a flavorful sauce on hand.

 This red pesto is so flavorful on it’s own, but you may decide to play around with the ingredients to change it up.
 Here are some great additional ingredients you can add: